 The Wild Wild West has tamer rides for younger kids such as Butch Cassidy Trail, the Alamo and, my favourite, the Grand Canyon River Rapids.
 There is also the Colorado Splash some arcade games.

-Wildlife Park is a great little zoo specialising in cute, cuddly, friendly animals and a few not-so-cuddly ones like eagles, pythons and tigers.
+Wildlife Park is a great little zoo specialising in cute, cuddly, friendly animals and a few not-so-cuddly ones like eagles, pythons and tigers, including a pair of rare 'white tigers' .
 The petting enclosure was a big hit with the family and we enjoyed hand-feeding the rabbits, tortoises and guinea pigs and petting the ponies.
 Over in the bird enclosure there were some amazingly friendly budgies who liked to use my wife's head and arms as a perch as well as kites, owls, peacocks, macaws and cockatoos.

-There are a whole bunch of adrenaline rush activities here for the thrill seeker.
+There are a whole bunch of adrenaline rush activities here for the thrill-seeking extreme sports fans.
 You can experience weightlessness (and probably a good deal of nausea - I didn't try it!) on G Force X, a slingshot ride which hurtles you 65m into the air at 120km per hour and apparently produces 5 G's of force.

 You can war-game with paintball guns, drive quad bikes, race Go-Karts, practice your climbing skills on the vertical climbing wall and bounce on the Power Jump Bungee Trampoline.
 There is also a 203m Flying Fox.

 Finally there is the Scream Park, a modern take on the old house of horrors.
-There are currently various different scenarios for you to scare yourself silly with, The Pontianak Theatre of Fear, Tunnel of Penanggal in 3D, Rumah Hantu in 3Dx, Terminator X, and Horrorwood Studios 2
+There are currently various different scenarios for you to scare yourself silly with, namely Sharknado Alive! and Nights of Fright.

 In addition to frightening special effects, Scream Park employs live actors who jump out and scream at you, blow down the back of your neck and do lots of other scary tricks.
 Not suitable for the faint hearted.
 I did not enjoy it that much but then again it is not intended for old guys like me!

-Sunway Lagoon has simplified its pricing method and now there is just one price covering entrance to all 5 Parks (Water Park, Amusement Park, Wildlife, Extreme Park, Scream Park) with unlimited rides :
+Sunway Lagoon has just one price covering entrance to all 5 Parks (Water Park, Amusement Park, Wildlife, Extreme Park, Scream Park) with unlimited rides.